Covenant Enforcement

 A request for a hearing can be submitted via email or via regular mail to the District Manager.

-Changes to or Termination of the TURNBERRY Declaration Document
+Changes to or Termination of the Declaration Document

 Homeowners may conduct a vote in accordance with the Declaration Document to change or terminate the covenant-controlled community.
-In accordance with the Colorado Common Interest Ownership Act (Section 33.3 of the Colorado Revised Statutes) and Section 14.8 of the Declaration Document, approval from 67% (or 550) of the 821 lot owners within the Turnberry neighborhood must be obtained to pass any proposed changes to or termination of the Declaration Document.
+In accordance with Section 5.6 of the Declaration Document, approval from 67% (or 38) of the 56 Unit owners within the Ash Meadows neighborhood must be obtained to pass any proposed changes to or termination of the Declaration Document.

 DISCLAIMER - ADDITIONAL INFORMATION